maxTarlov/interview-bot-source/README.md

 ### The `data` directory

-This directory contains three files. `questions.tsv` enumerates each interview questions I used for training and the webpage I scraped it from. `sources.tsv` lists 99 webpages and whether their contents have already been scraped and added to `questions.tsv`. `answers.json` maps example interview questions to pre-written answers. `cloud_function/matcher.py` finds which question in `answers.json` is most similar to a user-submitted question and returns the answer corresponding to the most similar example question.
+This directory contains three files.
+First, `questions.tsv` enumerates each interview questions I used for training and the webpage I scraped it from.
+Next, `sources.tsv` lists 99 webpages and whether their contents have already been scraped and added to `questions.tsv`.
+Finally, `answers.json` maps example interview questions to pre-written answers. `cloud_function/matcher.py` finds which question in `answers.json` is most similar to a user-submitted question and returns the answer corresponding to the most similar example question.

 ## Roadmap